mdozmorov/grdocs/website/dbcreator/dbcreatorCustom.md

 Custom features of interest (FOIs)
 -----------------------------

-Sometimes we may wand to have sets of features of interest readily accessible for the analyses, such as demo sets, or sets of random features.
-We may place the BED files with genomic coordinates of the FOIs in the subfolders under `[dir]/custom_data/fois/[organism]/`.
+Sometimes we may want to have sets of features of interest readily accessible for the analysis, such as demo sets, or sets of random features.
+We may place the BED files with genomic coordinates of such FOIs in the subfolders under the `[dir]/custom_data/fois/[organism]/` folder.
 The names of the subfolders serve as descriptions of the sets of FOIs.

 An example of the `fois` folder may look like: